| Monday,

 Sandy Campground.
 The majority of the fire is burning in sub-alpine forest.

-The fire area, with stunning
+The fire area, with

 scenic vistas of the Wind River Range, consists of forest, alpine meadows,